soundcloud/soundcloud-ruby/README.md

     client = Soundcloud.new(:site => 'sandbox-soundcloud.com', :access_token => SOME_ACCESS_TOKEN)

     # create a new following
-    user_id_to_follow = 251670
+    user_id_to_follow = 123
     client.put("/me/followings/#{user_id_to_follow}")

-## Details
+## Interface
 #### Soundcloud.new(options={})
-Will store the passed options and call exchange_token in case options are passed that allow an exchange of tokens.
+Stores the passed options and call exchange_token in case options are passed that allow an exchange of tokens.

 #### Soundcloud#exchange_token(options={})
-Will store the passed options and try to exchange tokens if no access_token is present and:
+Stores the passed options and try to exchange tokens if no access_token is present and:
 - refresh_token, client_id and client_secret is present.
 - client_id, client_secret, username, password is present
 - client_id, client_secret, redirect_uri, code is present

 #### Soundcloud#authorize_url(options={})
-Will store the passed options and return an authorize url.
+Stores the passed options and return an authorize url.
 The client_id and redirect_uri options need to present to generate the authorize url.

 #### Soundcloud#get, Soundcloud#post, Soundcloud#put, Soundcloud#delete, Soundcloud#head
-All available HTTP methods are exposed through these methods.
+These methods expose all available HTTP methods.
 They all share the signature (path_or_uri, query={}, options={}).
 The query hash will be merged with the options hash and passed to httparty.
 Depending on if the client is authorized it will either add the client_id or the access_token as a query parameter.
-In case an access_token is expired and a refresh_token is present it will try to refresh the access_token and retry the call.
+In case an access_token is expired and a refresh_token, client_id and client_secret is present it will try to refresh the access_token and retry the call.
 The response is either a Hashie::Mash or an array of Hashie::Mashs.
 The mashs expose all resource attributes as methods and the original response through #response.

 #### Soundcloud#client_id, client_secret, access_token, refresh_token, use_ssl?
-These are accessor to the stored options.
+These methods are accessors for the stored options.

 #### Error Handling
 In case a request was not successful a Soundcloud::ResponseError will be raise.